wallabag/wallabag/docs/en/user/parameters.rst

-   "redis_host", "localhost", "IP or hostname of the target server (ignored for unix scheme)" "redis_port", "6379", "TCP/IP port of the target server (ignored for unix scheme)" "redis_path", "null", "Path of the UNIX domain socket file used when connecting to Redis using UNIX domain sockets"
+   "redis_host", "localhost", "IP or hostname of the target server (ignored for unix scheme)" "redis_port", "6379", "TCP/IP port of the target server (ignored for unix scheme)" "redis_path", "null", "Path of the UNIX domain socket file used when connecting to Redis using UNIX domain sockets" "redis_password", "null", "Password defined in the Redis server configuration (parameter `requirepass` in `redis.conf`)"